-The Office of Safety and Security reports to the Director of Facilities and Security Services.
-In addition, the office works very closely with the Vice President for Enrollment Management/Student Services and the Reading City Police Department to create a campus environment that is both safe and secure.
-Campus Security works to prevent crime, provides highly visible security patrols and responds quickly to the needs of students and staff.
-Security officers are in constant contact with the Office of Safety and Security, the switchboard operator, and each other by business band radio and cell phone.
+The Safety and Security Department is led by a Director reporting to the Senior Vice-President for Finance and Administrative Services/College Treasurer.
+In addition, the Department works very closely with the Dean of Student Affairs and the City of Reading Police Department to create a campus environment that is both safe and secure.
+The campus Safety and Security Department works to prevent crime, provides highly visible security patrols and responds quickly to the needs of students and staff.
+Security guards are in constant contact with the Safety and Security Department, the switchboard operator, and each other by business band radio and cell phone.

-The College security force is comprised of a supervisor and uniformed officers.
-Additional security officers are placed into service on an as needed basis.
-The Office of Safety and Security is located in the lobby of Penn Hall.
+The College's Safety and Security force is comprised of a Manager, two (2) supervisors, and uniformed guards who report to the Director of Facilities/Safety and Security.
+Additional security guards are placed into service on an as needed basis.
+The Safety and Security Department is located in Berks Hall, Room 152.

-The Office of Security cooperates with police agencies and maintains an excellent working relationship with the City of Reading Police, who assist as needed.
-All crimes involving violence, major property loss, or any felony are immediately reported by the Office of Safety and Security to the City Police.
+The Safety and Security Department cooperates with police agencies and maintains an excellent working relationship with the City of Reading Police Department, who assist as needed.
+All crimes involving violence, major property loss, or any felony are immediately reported by the College's Safety and Security Department to the City of Reading Police Department.
 All crime statistics are recorded on forms and in the format required by the Pennsylvania State Police.

-The College employs several professional counselors who provide information to students on how to appropriately report any crime to the Office of Safety and Security.
-Additionally, campus safety and security issues are discussed at all orientation programs, College Success Strategies courses required of freshmen students, student publications and the Student Handbook.
+The College employs several professional counselors who provide information to students on how to appropriately report any crime to the Safety and Security Department.
+Additionally, campus safety and security issues are discussed at all orientation programs, College Success Strategies courses required of freshmen students, student publications, and the Student Handbook.

-In the event of an on-campus emergency, students and staff can contact the Office of Safety and Security by dialing extension 6291 from any campus telephone including the red phones located in the hallways throughout campus buildings.
+In the event of an on-campus emergency, students, faculty and staff can contact the Safety and Security Department by dialing extension 6291 from any campus telephone including the red phones located in the hallways throughout campus buildings.